JieHe96/iOS_Tensorflow_ObjectDetection_Example/README.md

   - After finished the above steps, add one more Header Search path named "(your tensorflow root path)/bazel_genfiles/"

 ### Running
 Before you run, make sure to recompile the libtensorflow-core.a according to the modified Makefile.
-Otherwise, following error may exist during the runtime:
+Otherwise, following error may be generated during the runtime:
 ```
 Error adding graph to session:
 No OpKernel was registered to support Op 'Less' with these attrs.